Skip to main content

 If you prefer to use a command-line interface to install a FHIR server, see Command Line Options.

-Configuring a FHIR Server
+Configuring an Existing FHIR Server

-1. Navigate to Health > MyNamespace > FHIR Configuration.
-Make sure you are in the FHIR server’s namespace.
+1. Make sure you are in the FHIR server’s namespace.

 Setting Description